 As an incentive to promote on-time payments, the City has adopted a $25 fee charged to utility customers who do not pay by the Disconnect date, as reflected on each bill.
 The $25 fee is applicable even if the service is not disconnected.

 Customers will see all connection and deposit fees on their first month’s bill.
-In addition, a $25.00 service connection fee is required for each new connection and transfer of existing services.
+In addition, a $25.00 service connection fee is required for each new connection or transfer of existing services.
 When a customer requests service after regular business hours or same-day connection, a $25.00 connection fee and a $75.00 after hours/same day fee will be applied.

 Deposits are based on meter size.
-The standard residential meter size is 5/8 inch.
+The standard Residential meter size is 5/8 inch.
 Below are the current rates for our meter deposits.

 - 5/8-inch to 1-inch meter – $100